Struggling with Arthritis Flare-Ups?

 How to Spot Joint Protection Issues:

-• Do you often perform repetitive movements or heavy lifting?
+• Do you perform repetitive movements or heavy lifting?

-• Are you using tools that strain your joints, like poorly designed handles or heavy equipment?
+• Are you using tools that strain your joints?

 What You Can Do: